OPUee/SpaceCraft701/README.md

 - possibility to play sounds.

 ### Game ###
-- animation of the background (could be a issue for the engine).
 - apply explosion animations on destroied alien ships.
 - advanced steering for players spacecraft.
 - simple "AI" for enemies.